project-delphi/classify-pdf-text-chunks/README.md

 # PDF Document Classifier

 This application provides a FastAPI service for classifying PDF documents based on their content quality.
-It uses sentence embeddings and machine learning to assign one of three ordinal labels — `bad`, `neutral`, `good` — to documents based on their writing quality, structure, and content.
+It uses sentence embeddings, machine learning, and Retrieval-Augmented Generation (RAG) to assign one of three ordinal labels — `bad`, `neutral`, `good` — to documents based on their writing quality, structure, and content.

 ## Project Structure